Anand930singh/Anand930singh/README.md

 - 🔬 **UrineVitals**: Urine strip analyzer with image processing + GeminiAPI + chatbot
 - 🏏 **CricketPulse**: Player score prediction using ML on 7,000+ matches
 - ✍️ **The BlogPenn**: Blogging platform with TTS, STT and rich features

+## 🎯 Goals as a Fresher Software Developer
+- 📚 Constantly learning new technologies and improving my problem-solving skills
+- 🤝 Seeking opportunities where I can contribute to impactful projects and grow under mentorship
+- 💡 Excited to explore full-stack development, system design, and developer tooling
+- 🌱 Open to internships, full-time roles, and collaborative tech initiatives